Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/Misc.md

   second value.
 * **Math.sqrt(a)** - returns the square root of the input value.

-## Interfaces

-* An interface is similar to an abstract class, except that in an abstract class there can be some methods that are implemented.
-* However, an interface consists of all abstract methods.
-Because all the methods of an interface are abstract by nature, there's no need to declare the methods as abstract.
-It's just a given.
-* Interfaces are **implemented**, not extended as classes
-* Any class that implements an interface must implement all of its methods, or it must declare itself as an abstract class.
-* Java 8 introduced a new option, where I can declare methods as default within interfaces.
-* If you declare the method as default you can provide a default implementation for this method.
-* Interfaces cannot be instantiated and they're all public.
-* While a class can only extend one class, it can implement multiple interfaces.
-  * To implement multiple interfaces, the class header must specify a comma delimited list of names of all of the interfaces that it would like to implement
-  * If a class declares that it will implement multiple interfaces, then it must provide the methods specified by all of those interfaces.

 ## Collections

 * A Collection is an object that holds references to other objects.
 These are data structures and the objects within the collection are known as elements.